RaphaelEjike/Tackling_Phishing_Threats/README.md

 Threat intelligence feeds provide valuable information about known threats, including phishing domains and malicious actors.
 By integrating these feeds into your security operations, you can enhance your ability to detect and respond to threats.

 ### How to Use Threat Intelligence Feeds
-1. Select Threat Intelligence Sources: Choose reliable external and internal threat intelligence feeds.
-Examples include open-source data feeds, commercial intelligence feeds, and threat intelligence-sharing communities.
-2. Integrate with Security Tools: Incorporate threat intelligence feeds into your security information and event management (SIEM) systems and other security tools.
+i) Select Threat Intelligence Sources: Choose reliable external and internal threat intelligence feeds.
+Examples include open-source data feeds, commercial intelligence feeds, and threat intelligence-sharing communities. ii) Integrate with Security Tools: Incorporate threat intelligence feeds into your security information and event management (SIEM) systems and other security tools.

 ### Proactive Threat Hunting
 Proactive threat hunting involves actively searching for signs of malicious activity within your network.
 The MITRE ATT&CK framework provides a comprehensive matrix of tactics and techniques used by threat actors, which can be leveraged for effective threat hunting.

 ### How to Use the MITRE ATT&CK Framework

-1. Identify Relevant Techniques: Focus on techniques related to phishing, such as T1204.002 (User Execution: Malicious File) and T1566.001 (Phishing: Spearphishing Attachment).
-2. Develop Hunting Hypotheses: Create hypotheses about potential threats based on the identified techniques.
-3. Collect and Analyze Data: Use security tools to collect and analyze data related to the hypotheses.
+i) Identify Relevant Techniques: Focus on techniques related to phishing, such as T1204.002 (User Execution: Malicious File) and T1566.001 (Phishing: Spearphishing Attachment). ii) Develop Hunting Hypotheses: Create hypotheses about potential threats based on the identified techniques. iii) Collect and Analyze Data: Use security tools to collect and analyze data related to the hypotheses.

 ### Conclusion
 Integrating threat intelligence feeds and engaging in proactive threat hunting using the MITRE ATT&CK framework are essential steps in enhancing your organization’s security posture